mRemoteNG/mRemoteNG/mRemoteV1/Documentation/user_interface/import_export.rst

 #.
 Go to: :menuselection:`File --> Import --> Import from Active Directory`
 #.
 Choose the domain to check for computers available

-.. note:: Further down the dialog you will see **Import sub OUs** which can be used also
+.. note:: Check the **Import sub OUs** checkbox if you want to import OUs recursively.

 Import from Port Scan
 ---------------------
 This option opens a dialog to import connections from a port scan.
 Both network and port range can be specified.

 .. important:: Port Scan uses nmap to scan the ports.
-Meaning that you need to be aware of how you scan.
-Since port scanning can be considered in some cases a brute force attack if you are not allowed to do so.
+Be carefull on how you scan your network, as this can be considered a brute force attack.

 .. figure:: /images/import_from_port_scan.png